 About One Acre Fund

 Founded in 2006, One Acre Fund supplies 1 million smallholder farmers with the agricultural services they need to make their farms vastly more productive.
 Our 8,000+ team is drawn from diverse backgrounds and professions.
-With operations across six core countries in Africa, we make farmers more prosperous by providing quality farm supplies on credit, delivered within walking distance of farmers’ homes, and agricultural training to improve harvests.
-On average, the farmers we serve harvest 50 percent more food after working with One Acre Fund.
+With operations across eight core countries in Africa, we help farmers succeed by providing quality farm supplies on credit, delivered within walking distance of farmers' homes, and agricultural training to improve harvests.
+This work is bolstered by an agroforestry program with over 2,500 rural nurseries run by local entrepreneurs.

 To learn more about our work, take a look at our Why Work Here blog for more information.